intj-t/intj-t/README.md

 * I did test as a INTJ and am accusing Southwest Virgina Doctors of stigma and discrimination and totalitarianistic behavoir against the gifted.
 Maybe Dr. Oz wants to show his iPad on TV again.
 I blame feminists for instagation.
 * I am a current non voter.
 Democracts are neoliberalists, republicans scare and will end up in assisted living, the green party end up on the street, libritarians will get served somehow and independants ask too much.
 I blame the Beatles, U2 and George W. Bush for the desruction of heritage in all UK familes And want UNESCO in the U.S again. and well at the United Nations.
 * I subscribe to the WSJ and Fair.org awaiting progress with Microsoft University in the Netherlands for which I did a 6th grade book report on.
-* Religion and Biology are acedemic axioms and Mathematics hold proofs
+* Religion and Biology are acedemic axioms and Mathematics hold proofs and some axioms
 * Own a Patent throgh Microsoft's .NET patent promise
 * Saving up for a XKL TOAD-2, DEC System and a Mac Pro and a new HP Z8 Desktop and Microsoft, HP, and Apple Software in a renewable invesetment vehicle
 * Jonathan Moore will have his revenge on Southwest Virgina, RIP Pual Allen